14 Must-Know Tips for Working with Fondant – Cake Decorating Basics

 7. Find your strength

-are you better at covering round cakes, square cakes, novelty cakes?
+Are you better at covering round cakes, square cakes, or novelty cakes?
 Practice on a dummy – a great way to learn is to practice on a dummy cake.
 Use leftover fondant you don’t mind wasting.
 Cover it once but before it dries remove it, knead it with damp hand and practice again.
 Until your fondant become useless.

 8. Know your fondant

 If you have a bad batch of fondant, perhaps using it to cover a round cake with sharp edges is not the way to go.
 Instead, save it for novelty cakes when you can use it to your advantage.
-Make a batch or find a brand that you know works better for you when covering round cakes with sharp edges.
+And make a batch or find a brand that you know works better for you when covering round cakes with sharp edges.

 9. Color fondant ahead of time

-10. Fondant is greatly affected by climate
+10. Fondant is also greatly affected by climate

 11. Strengthen your fondant

-If you find that no matter how many recipes of fondant you make, or how many commercial brands of fondant you try, your fondant is still too soft, or difficult to work with.
-Perhaps its’ the weather, not you. (what a relief eh?)
-Well, a way to help strengthen it would be to add a small amount of tylose or CMC to your fondant.
+If no matter how many recipes of fondant you make, or how many commercial brands of fondant you try, your fondant is still too soft, or difficult to work with, perhaps it’s the weather, not you.
+(What a relief eh?).
+Well, a way to help strengthen it would be to add a small amount of tylose orCMC to your fondant.